lucasmalara/internship/README.md

 **Handled exceptions** using `@ExceptionsHandler annotation`:

-- BusNotFound</b> - thrown if it could not find a bus with given <code>id</code>.
+- BusNotFound</b> - thrown, if it could not find a bus with given <code>id</code>.
-- BusAlreadyExists</b> - thrown if it could not add a bus with given <code>id</code> (id already taken)
+- BusAlreadyExists</b> - thrown, if it could not add a bus with given <code>id</code> (id already taken)
-- InvalidDataProvided</b> - thrown if required data of request was invalid.
+- InvalidDataProvided</b> - thrown, if required data of the request was invalid.
 Basically, whenever any of following exceptions has been thrown:
     - HttpMessageNotReadableException
     - IllegalArgumentException
     - NullPointerException
     - PropertyValueException

 <p align="justify">
 <b>Configuration class</b> has been created for an easier-to-start testing <code>REST API</code> with <code>HTTP methods</code>.